 The Paria Outdoors Breeze Mesh Bivy is a bug bivy that works well when combined with a lightweight tarp or by itself in dry weather.
 Many people prefer using a bug bivy instead of a bivy sack because it has a larger interior and is less claustrophobic.
 Made of 20D no-see-um mesh and a 30D PU coated and seam-taped bathtub floor, the Breeze Mesh bivy is easy to set up and takes up very little space in a pack.
 Affordably priced, this bivy is a great choice in place of a one-person tent, especially during the summer months when temperatures rise and mosquitoes are on the warpath.

-Disclosure: Paria Outdoors provided SectionHiker.com with a sample bivy for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Paria Outdoors provided SectionHiker.com with a sample bivy for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches